kokoko3k/koko-aio-slang/docs-ng.md

 ** RF Noise:**<br>
     Emulates radio frequency noise with a given strength<br>
-    1 produce noise after the Glow/Blur pass, while -1 will move it before it.
+    1 produce noise before the Glow/Blur pass, while -1 will move it after.
     Suggestions:
     If you're blurring the image, is better to use 1.<br>
     If you're glowing the image, prefer -1.<br>